 Definition of Globalization

-Globalization is the process of integrating the economy of the country with the world economy.
-Through the globalization process, organizations develop influences at the international level and operate on an international scale.
-The following different globalization example gives an understanding of the most common type of areas where globalization exists.
-As there are multiple areas where globalization took place in the past, it is not possible to provide all types of examples.
-So, some of the examples of globalization are given below showing the different situations.
+Globalization is the process of integrating the country’s economy with the world economy.
+The following globalization example gives an understanding of the most common type of areas where globalization exists.
+There are multiple areas where globalization took place.
+So, some examples of globalization are given below.

 Below are the different examples of Globalization: